chiasm-project/chiasm/README.md

 # visEditor

-A pluggable interactive visualization runtime environment.
+A pluggable interactive visualization runtime environment and configuration editor.

-The core concept of this editor is that visualizations can be instantiated, configured with data, arranged on the screen, and linked together through interactions.
+The core concept of this project is that visualizations can be instantiated, configured with data, arranged on the screen, and coupled together to produce linked views.
 A JSON configuration structure defines the entire state of an application.
-The configuration refers to plugins by name, which are loaded at runtime and instantiate instances of visualizations.
+The configuration refers to plugins by name, which are loaded at runtime and called upon to instantiate instances of visualizations and other components.

-Configuration changes can be made at runtime, at which time the change is detected and only the change (not the entire configuration) is propagated through the system.
+Configuration changes can be made at runtime using an interactive JSON editor based on CodeMirror and Inlet.
+When changes are made, the difference in configuration is computed and only the difference (not the entire configuration) is propagated through the system.
 This lays the foundation for undo/redo and real-time synchronization between many clients.

 ## Configuration Structure

- * A configuration is a JSON structure containing an array of component configuration objects.
+ * A configuration is a JSON object encapsulating an application state.
- * Each component configuration object has the following properties:
-   * `id` A unique string identifier for the component.
+ * Keys are component aliases.
+ * Values are objects with properties
-   * `module` the name of the AMD module that provides the plugin that sets up (and later tears down) the component at runtime.
+   * `module` - The name of the plugin module that provides a factory that instantiates the component (and later tears it down).
-   * Additional properties are used to populate property values of the runtime component model (a ModelJS model returned by the factory).
+   * `model` - An object containing the serialized state of the component, which is a ModelJS model created by the plugin.

-## Syntactic Sugar

-The following rules when loading a configuration allow for cleaner configurations that are easier to read and do not have any unnecessary repetition.

- * If `id` is unspecified, the value for `module` is used as the value for `id`.
- * If `module` and `id` are both unspecified and there is only one property, that property name is used for the value of both `id` and `module`.

 ## Foundational Plugins